Dr Ann Hardy

 Research Expertise

-Ann's doctural research investigates visual and written sources to interpret early Newcastle, NSW.
-Thesis titled “. . . here is an Asylum open . . .”
-Constructing a Culture of Government Care in Australia 1801 – 2014 examines the Newcastle Government Domain (NGD) the site for Government House, convict administrative centre, military barracks, then Girl's Industrial School and Reformatory and finally as a 'lunatic asylum' and later psychiatric hospital.
-Research explores transition of the NGD from active health care campus to heritage site tracing and exploring contemporary issues in heritage, the role of interdisciplinary non-governmental organisations in heritage advocacy and the possibility of overtly recognising the positive benefits of heritage conservation for mental well-being at this and other sites.
-The diverse strands of my research are taken into new directions that are of importance for debates in the field of history and heritage and historical archaeology.
-She has an interest in the links between cultural heritage and well-being.
-Also see Newcastle Government Domain - Wordpress
+Her doctural research titled “. . . here is an Asylum open . . .”
+Constructing a Culture of Government Care in Australia 1801 – 2014 examines visual and written sources associated with the current mental health site known as the James Fletcher Hospital in Newcastle, NSW.
+The are area previously named Newcastle Government Domain (NGD) was the site for Government House, convict administrative centre, military barracks, then Girl's Industrial School and Reformatory and finally as a 'lunatic asylum' and later psychiatric hospital.
+Ann's research explores the transition of the NGD from active health care campus to heritage site tracing and exploring contemporary issues in heritage, the role of interdisciplinary non-governmental organisations in heritage advocacy and the possibility of overtly recognising the positive benefits of heritage conservation for mental well-being at this and other sites.
+The diverse strands of her research consider new directions that are of important for debates in the field of history, heritage, historical archaeology and the links between cultural heritage and well-being.

 Teaching Expertise